borgbackup/borg/docs/internals/data-structures.rst

 Integrity data is generally stored by the upper layers, introduced below.
 An exception is the DetachedIntegrityCheckedFile, which automatically writes and reads it from a ".integrity" file next to the data file.
-It is used for archive chunks indexes in chunks.archive.d.

 Upper layer
 ~~~~~~~~~~~